gkarwchan/algorithms/hackerrank.com/python/README.md

 * Non-sequence types: (dict, file)
 * Any object that implements: `__iter__()` or `__getitem__()` method.

-When an iterable is passed to the built-in function `iter()`, it returns an iterator for the objct.
+When an iterable is passed to the built-in function `iter()`, it returns an iterator for the object.

 Python gives us the ability to iterate of iterables, using a type of object called `iterator`.
 According to the official documentation: